kriw/decc/README.md

 # decc

-x86, x64 native code mini decompiler that decompile to pseudocode like C

-TODO: support for x64 architecture
+x86, x64 native code mini decompiler that decompile to pseudocode like C (TODO: support for x64 archtecture)

 ## Usage
 ```bash